lillianparker/CS201/README.md

   File contains the main method for benchmarking the performance of DNA manipulation methods.
   This file can be used to compare the efficiency of LinkStrand implementation against String and StringBuilder implementations.

+P4-autocomplete: Java Programming (March/April 2023)
+This project focuses on implementing efficient autocomplete algorithms using Java, specifically leveraging comparators and binary search algorithms, along with HashMap based approaches.

+AutocompleteMain.java-
+  Allows the user to interact with the autocomplete application with supporting data file.
+  The default implementationg is BruteAutocomplete, with additional implementations of BinarySearchAutocomplete and HashListAutocomplete.

+PrefixComparator.java-
+  Defines a Comparator used in BinarySearchAutocomplete to compare terms based on a given prefix size.

+BinarySearchLibrary.java-
+  Contains utility methods for binary search functionality used in  BinarySearchAutocomplete.
+  Implements methods for finding the first and last indices of terms matching a prefix.

+BinarySearchAutocomplete.java-
+  Completes implementation of topMatches method which returns highest weighted matches for given prefix.
+Relies on methods implemented in BinarySearchLibrary.

+HashListAutocomplete.java-
+  New autocomplete implementation using a HashMap based approach.
+Implementation provides O(1) performance for topMatches but consumes more memory.